Sabretooth (character): Skills

-Sabretooth is an excellent hand-to-hand and armed combatant, having been trained by various organizations such as the CIA, Department H's Weapon X program, the Foreigner, and Hydra.
-He is also an expert at hunting and tracking, even without the use of his heightened senses.
-Sabretooth also developed a high resistance to telepathic probing and manipulation, after an incident where his brain was skewered.
-And even with that damage to his brain, it has been shown that Sabretooth is actually quite intelligent compared to the average person, as shown by his ability to avoid capture and escape the highest levels of incarceration without assistance.
-He is also highly skilled at psychological manipulation, and has demonstrated the ability to speak fluent German.
+Sabretooth is a skilled hand-to-hand and armed combatant, having received training from organizations and individuals including the CIA, Department H's Weapon X program, the Foreigner, and Hydra.
+He is also experienced in hunting and tracking and has developed a resistance to telepathic probing and manipulation following an injury to his brain.
+Despite this injury, Sabretooth has demonstrated considerable intelligence, particularly through his ability to evade capture and escape high-security incarceration without assistance.
+He is also capable of psychological manipulation, and speaks fluent German.